Paul is dead: Premise

-Proponents of the theory maintained that, on 9 November 1966, McCartney had an argument with his bandmates during a Sgt.
-Pepper recording session and drove off angrily in his car, distracted by a meter maid ("Lovely Rita"), not noticing that the traffic lights had changed ("A Day In The Life”) crashed, and was decapitated ("Don't Pass Me By").
-A funeral service for Paul was held, with eulogies by George ("Blue Jay Way") and Ringo ("Don't Pass Me By”), followed by a procession (Abbey Roads front cover), with Lennon as the priest officiating his funeral and burying him (the alleged "I Buried Paul" statement in "Strawberry Fields Forever").
-To spare the public from grief, or simply as a joke, the surviving Beatles replaced him with the winner of a McCartney look-alike contest.
+Many versions of this theory have arisen since its initial exposure to the public, but most proponents of the theory maintain that, on 9 November 1966 (or 11 September), McCartney had an argument with his bandmates during a recording session and drove away in anger.
+While distracted by a meter maid ("Lovely Rita"), he failed to notice the change in traffic lights ("A Day In The Life"), crashed, and was decapitated ("Don't Pass Me By").
+A funeral service for McCartney was held, featuring eulogies from Harrison ("Blue Jay Way") and Starr ("Don't Pass Me By"), followed by a procession (the front cover of Abbey Road), with Lennon as the priest officiating his funeral and burying him (the alleged "I buried Paul" statement in "Strawberry Fields Forever").
+To spare the public from grief, the surviving Beatles replaced McCartney with the winner of a McCartney look-alike contest.
 This scenario was facilitated by the Beatles' recent retirement from live performance and by their choosing to present themselves with a new image for their next album, Sgt.
-Pepper's Lonely Hearts Club Band (which began recording later that month).
+Pepper's Lonely Hearts Club Band, which they began recording later that month.

 In LaBour's telling, the stand-in was an "orphan from Edinburgh named William Campbell" whom the Beatles then trained to impersonate McCartney.
-Others contended that the man's name was William Shears Campbell, later abbreviated to Billy Shears, and the replacement was instigated by Britain's MI5 out of concern for the severe distress McCartney's death would cause the Beatles' audience.
-In this latter telling, the surviving Beatles were said to be wracked by guilt at their duplicity, and therefore left messages in their music and album artwork to communicate the truth to their fans.
+Others contended that the man's name was Bill Shepherd, later altered to Billy Shears, and the replacement was instigated by Britain's MI5 out of concern for the severe distress McCartney's death would cause the Beatles' audience.
+In this latter telling, the surviving Beatles were said to be wracked with guilt over their actions, and therefore left messages in their music and album artwork to communicate the truth to their fans.